 There must be something about that flavor, because 40 years is a pretty long time for McDonald's to be serving up this love-it or hate-it sandwich.
 "Whether you're a McRib loyalist or first timer, there is no denying that the McRib is one of the most iconic sandwiches of the last four decades and we have thousands of emails and tweets from fans to prove it," Mike Bullington, senior archives manager at McDonald's said in a press statement.

-So if you want to get your hands on a McRib while it's available, set your calendar reminders for Nov.
-1. Because before you know it, the McRib will be gone yet again.
+So if you want to get your hands on a McRib while it's available, go now, because before you know it, the McRib will be gone again.
 And that's all in the "McPlan."
 Create a demand for a seasonal item and the diners will come.

 Originally Published: Nov 5, 2020